 Or some deep water fish coming into the shallow coral lagoons and lining up to have their teeth cleaned with a visit to a Cleaner Fish station.

-Did you know that much of director James Camerson’s inspiration for the background scenery of his other-universe animation was inspired by reef organisms?
+Much of director James Camerson’s inspiration for the background scenery of his other-universe animation Avatar, was inspired by reef organisms?

 Take a glass bottom boat tour..